JonnyJD/musicbrainz-isrcsubmit/libdiscid.markdown

 You should check if the package is in a repository for your distribution.
 It mostly is.

 ### Mac OS X
-There are packages with pre-compiled libdiscid versions for Intel Macs (32 and 64 bit) and PPC in the [Download section](https://github.com/JonnyJD/musicbrainz-isrcsubmit/downloads).
+There are packages with pre-compiled libdiscid versions for Intel Macs (32 and 64 bit) and PPC in the <a href="download">Download section</a>.
 32 bit versions are taken from [Picard](http://wiki.musicbrainz.org/MusicBrainz_Picard) compiles.
 I compiled a 64 bit version.

 ### Compile it yourself